Episode 23: Soldiers of Love

 “Why did we fight?”
 He wonders aloud.
 The camera rotates around behind him.
 “Why did we not try to love one another?”

-[AMB]: In this scene, he’s most assuredly not only reflecting upon key moments from his entire life, but also addressing a question he posed to himself back in Episode 16: “At that time… what was I trying to destroy?”
+[AMB]: This line is clearly paying homage to the iconic realisation expressed by Kodai at the end of the original Space Battleship Yamato series.
+“Why did we not try to love one another?”
+But on its own?
+In this scene, Abelt’s most assuredly not only reflecting upon key moments from his entire life, but also addressing a question he posed to himself back in Episode 16: “At that time… what was I trying to destroy?”
 Upon realising that his answer is a deeper set of questions, he feels mournful.
 If loving both enemy and friend was all it took to reach understanding, why is it that men like him keep putting it off until it’s too late?
 For what reason did Abelt and Yamato fight?
 These are questions raised to everyone, ones worth finding the answers to yourselves.

 But Abelt in this scene, above all else, is brought back to an event we from episode 25 of 2199 that we touched on earlier.
 After the Jirellan space witch Celestella’s been shot by Abelt aboard Yamato– an unfortunate consequence of her telepathically connecting to the emotionally constipated Abelt – Yuki cries about how the war wasn’t necessary, how Earth and Garmillas “could have loved each other”.
 Finding it difficult to face neither her nor the consequences of his actions, he repeats a mantra to himself; that war is necessary for the sake of the one he loves; Starsha.
 Lost in thought staring at his gun, he’s shot in the shoulder by Celestella; who survived.
 Having felt the depth of his pain after connecting to Abelt, she seems to both realise and emphatise with his subconscious desire to die after absorbing his despair, and so attempts to take both his and her own life.
 “Let’s end it”, she says, smiling with tears in her eyes.
 Abelt’s soldiers retaliate against the witch, but not before Yuki dashes in to shield Celestella, getting shot to death along with her.
 Seem familiar?
 This episode, Yuki was shot after shielding Kodai.
 Abelt’s soldiers killed Miru to in a mistaken effort to save their leader.
 Different place, same mistakes.
 If only they could have loved each other…